How to Start an LLC in Kansas

 Step 2: Choose a Resident Agent in Kansas

 What is a resident agent?
 A resident agent is an individual or business entity responsible for receiving important legal documents on behalf of your business.
-Think of your resident agent as your business's point of contact with the state.
+You can think of your registered agent as your business’s primary point of contact with the state.

 Who can be a resident agent?
-A resident agent must be a resident of Kansas or a corporation, such as a registered agent service, authorized to transact business in Kansas.
-You may elect an individual within the company, including yourself.
+A resident agent must be a resident of Kansas or a corporation that is authorized to operate in the state.
+This can include an LLC member (such as yourself), a business attorney, or a registered agent service (recommended).

-Step 3: File Your Kansas LLC Articles of Organization
+Step 3: File the Kansas LLC Articles of Organization

 To register your LLC, you will need to file the Articles of Organization with the Secretary of State.
-This can be done online or by mail.
+You can do this online, by mail, or by fax.

 File the Articles of Organization